Dear visitors of the STAD and MHC online College tour,

 Due to the circumstances of COVID-19, it is no longer possible to host the final open event at Connekt as was planned originally.
 But, no worries!
 Instead, STAD and MHC organize an On-line College tour, such that we can still look back and forward on what we learned and what we can do with the knowledge we obtained during the last 4 years.

 In this On-line College tours the researchers will share the results of their 4 years of work in STAD and MHC, we will close all sessions with a panel discussion.
 The following sessions will be organized:

 Webinar 1: Opening and keynote – 10th of June (15.00 – 17.00)

 Opening of the college tour by:

-- Bart van Arem – 4 years of STAD
+- Bart van Arem: Four years of STAD in five lessons

 Webinar 2: Infrastructure – 18th of June (15.00 – 16.30)

-This session will be on the topic “Infrastructure”, Bahman Madadi, Jeroen van der Gun and Maaike Snelder will share their work on infrastructure service networks, which networks can facilitate automated driving?
+This session was on the topic “Infrastructure”, Bahman Madadi, Jeroen van der Gun and Bachtijar Ashari will share their work on infrastructure service networks, which networks can facilitate automated driving?
 (Bahman) And impact modelling for automated driving, what kind of impact can we expect on the modal shift, on the traffic jams and on our future accessibility?
-(Jeroen and Maaike)
+(Bachtijar and Jeroen)

 - Bahman Madadi: Design and optimization of road networks for automated vehicles